Senior Thesis and Departmental Honors

 - Revised project schedule for ECON 355, Thesis, signed by the student and the adviser, and submitted to the department chair by the start of the student's final semester.
 The revised schedule should establish due dates for submission of the first draft of the thesis, the draft to be defended, and the final, post-defense, thesis draft.

 - The student must earn a grade of A or higher on the literature review chapter and in ECON 350 as a whole to proceed to ECON 355.

 ECON 355: Thesis, second semester, senior year (4 credits)

 - The student will enroll in ECON 355: Thesis, listing the thesis adviser as the instructor.

 - In consultation with their thesis advisor, the student will produce a complete first draft, a defense draft, and a post-defense draft by the dates agreed to in the revised project schedule.

 - Thesis defense: A date for the thesis defense with department faculty should be scheduled by the 13th week of the semester.
 The defense should take place before the beginning of the final examination period.
 At the defense, the student will make brief introductory remarks about the thesis and then respond to questions posed by the faculty.
 After the defense, the department faculty will vote on whether or not the thesis qualifies for Honors in Economics.

 - Post-defense draft of the thesis: The student will submit a final draft of the thesis that responds to issues raised in the defense.
 The final draft must be submitted to the adviser prior to the date for the submission of senior grades to the Registrar.

 Honors in Economics

-Students who complete the Senior Thesis (econ 355) and earn an A or A- grade will qualify for Honors in Economics.
+Students who complete the Senior Thesis (ECON 355) and earn an A or an A- grade qualify for Honors in Economics.